Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{proposition}[Boundary is static, not dynamic] The orientation boundary of Definition~\ref{def:boundary-transaction} is static in exactly this sense: the retained dimension, external license, and forgetting witness are fixed for the proof attempt and do not vary with the rewrite step.
-It is not a dynamic decision procedure that evaluates individual trace states and triggers a halt at a fixed cutoff. \end{proposition}
+\begin{proposition}[Staticity of the boundary] The orientation boundary of Definition~\ref{def:boundary-transaction} is static in this sense: the retained dimension, external license, and forgetting witness are fixed for the proof attempt and hold constant across rewrite steps, so the boundary is a fixed projection structure, and not a dynamic decision procedure that evaluates individual trace states and triggers a halt at a fixed cutoff. \end{proposition}